National Film Award for Best Cinematography: Recipients

 Award includes 'Rajat Kamal' (Silver Lotus) and cash prize.
 The only female who has won this award is Anjuli Shukla, who won the award for her debut film, Kutty Srank (2010).
 Prasad Film Lab has been awarded eight times for the laboratory processing.
 Following are the award winners over the years:

+1967–2021

+2022–present

+Since the 70th National Film Awards, cinematographer alone is awarded.